Skip to main content

 Showing posts from July, 2018

-By Stephen C. Schultz Every once in a while, I like to go through and read some of my older posts.
-I've been posting some of my thoughts, experiences and parenting insights since 2008!
-Wow...where does the time go?
-Throughout the years, I have seen my kids grow up, attend college, get married and become independently responsible adults.
-There have been trials, frustrations, joys and accomplishments.
-I have tried to write these experiences in a way that makes them timeless.
-The term among writers is "Evergreen Content".
-The term evergreen certainly fits my articles.
-However, the term writer couldn't be further from the truth for me.
-I'm just a guy that writes stuff from time from to time hoping that someone else can be inspired by or learn something from one of my experiences.
+By Stephen C. Schultz Every once in a while, I like to go back and read some of my older posts.
+I've been sharing my thoughts, experiences, and parenting insights since 2008!
+Wow... where does the time go?
+Over the years, I have watched my kids grow up, attend college, get married, and become independent, responsible adults.
+There have been trials, frustrations, joys, and accomplishments along the way.
+I have tried to write about these experiences in a way that makes them timeless.
+In the writing world, this is known as "evergreen content," and I believe that description fits my articles well.
+However, calling myself a writer couldn't be further from the truth.
+I'm just a guy who occasionally puts his thoughts into words, hoping that someone might be inspired by or learn something from my experiences.
 With that said, here are a few of my favorite posts!
-I hope you enjoy reading them as much as I had writing them.
-The Positive Influence of Books The Roller Coaster of
+I hope you enjoy reading them as much as I enjoyed writing them.
+The Positive Influence of Books The Roll...

 Who “Owns” the client?